4ndr01d3/pinv-server/data-preparation/README.md

 O53921	MTB	MT1712	PROBABLE TRANSCRIPTIONAL REGULATORY PROTEIN (Transcriptional regulator, ArsR family)	regulatory proteins	1766	46418.37	0.33021	82	0.00133
 ```

-From Excel to Tab Separated Values TSV {#excel}
+From Excel to Tab Separated Values TSV
 ------
 If you have your data in excel and want to import it to PINV, what you need to do is use the option ```Save as...``` from the File menu in excel,
 and then you should choose ```Windows Formatted Text (.txt)```.
 This format ensures that you have the right separators in between values (```\t```)
 and in between lines (```\n```).

-Creating the interactions file from the STRING database {#string_file}
+Creating the interactions file from the STRING database
 ======
 It is usual that a researcher has the proteins with some annotations, but wants to visualize them in a network.
 We can obtain the interactions from STRING.